-- 1. The IDC will examine the current hour (00) and next hour (01) for all Market Flows and Interchange Transactions. - 2.
+- 1. The IDC will examine the current hour (00) and next hour (01) for all Interchange Transactions. - 2.
 The IDC will issue an ADJUST List at the time the TLR 3b is called.
-The ADJUST List will include additional curtailments of Non-firm Market Flows and Interchange Transactions using Non-firm Point-to-Point Transmission Service as necessary to allow room for Firm Market Flows and those Interchange Transactions using Firm Point-to-Point Transmission Service to start at as scheduled. - 3.
+The ADJUST List will include additional curtailments of Interchange Transactions using Non-firm Point-to-Point Transmission Service as necessary to allow room for those Interchange Transactions using Firm Point-to-Point Transmission Service to start at as scheduled. - 3.
 All existing or new Interchange Transactions using Non-firm Point-to-Point Transmission Service that are increasing or expected to start during the current hour or next hour will be placed on HALT or HOLD.
-There is no Reallocation of lower-priority Interchange Transactions using Non-firm Point-to-Point Transmission Service. - 4.
+There is no Reallocation of lower-priority Interchange Transactions using Non-firm Pointto-Point Transmission Service. - 4.
 Interchange Transactions using Firm Point-to-Point Transmission Service that were submitted to the IDC by the time the TLR 3b was called will be allowed to start at as scheduled. - 5.
-Interchange Transaction using Firm Point-to-Point Transmission Service that were submitted to the IDC after the TLR 3b was called will be held until the next issuance for TLR (either TLR 3b, 3a, or lower level).
+Interchange Transaction using Firm Point-to-Point Transmission Service that were submitted to the IDC after the TLR 3b was called will be held until the next issuance for TLR (either TLR 3b, 3a, or lower level.)